Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Relative Energy Gap

-Moreover, since the relative energy computation requires a reference image, we studied the effects of having different reference images on the relative energy gap in Figs. (\ref{fig:cifar10-top4-rel-energy}), (\ref{fig:church-top4-rel-energy}), (\ref{fig:fmnist-top4-rel-energy}), and (\ref{fig:mnist-top4-rel-energy}).
-Overall, there is a slight difference in the values of the relative energy gap across the memorization-generalization transition for all datasets.
-However, the general trend is still maintained.
-Specifically, the gap for memorized samples is initially close to zero and quickly diverges as the training data size $K$ increases.
-Spurious samples' relative potential resembles that of the training data samples during the intermediate phase of the memorization-generalization phase.
-However, the potential of spurious states quickly diverges as the later stages of generalization are initiated and consequently, where the gap between generalized and training data samples' relative energy significantly decreases.
+Since the relative energy computation requires a reference image, we also studied the effects of having different reference images on the relative energy gap in Figs.~(\ref{fig:cifar10-top4-rel-energy})-(\ref{fig:mnist-top4-rel-energy}).
+Overall, the results for the relative energy gap across the memorization-generalization transition for all datasets are shown in Fig.~(\ref{fig:all-relative-energy}).
+As the training data size $K$ increases, the gap for memorized samples is initially close to zero and quickly diverges.
+Spurious samples' relative potential resembles that of the training data samples during the intermediate phase of the memorization-generalization phase, where their potential is the lowest among the three sample types.
+However, the potential of spurious states quickly diverges as the later stages of generalization are initiated, and consequently, the gap between generalized and training data samples' relative energies became the most narrowed among the three distinct sample types -- further emphasizing the changing in the energy landscape as the DM undergoes its transition from memorization to generalization as $K$ increases.